itsItsMartY3/deck/README.md

 # freeCodeCamp

 [![freeCodeCamp Social Banner](cdn.freecodecamp.org/platform/universal/fcc_banner_new.png)](https://www.freecodecamp.org/)

 [freeCodeCamp.org](https://www.freecodecamp.org) is a friendly community where you can learn to code for free.
 It is run by a [donor-supported 501(c)(3) nonprofit](https://www.freecodecamp.org/donate) to help millions of busy adults transition into tech.

+;ii;i..ik.io. i]o
+\i\iu'u'

-Our full-stack web development and machine learning curriculum is completely free and self-paced.
+eb development and machine learning curriculum is completely free and self-paced.
 We have thousands of interactive coding challenges to help you expand your skills.

 You can [read more about freeCodeCamp](https://freecodecamp.org/news/about).